Rishabh0706/Weather_Automation_Assignment/README.md

 	* mvn test - execute test cases only
 4. TestNg report path - /Weather_Automation_Assignment/target/surefire-reports/index.html
 5. Log file will be created at the root directory of the project with name "application.log"

+# Configure Variance Logic
+Variance logic for humidity and temperature values can be configured easily from config.properties file.
+Configure "humidVariance" and "tempVariance" values in config.properties file under src/main/java/config package and the test results will vary as per given variance values.